-Indian Wells is a decidedly white-collar city, with fully 92.95% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Indian Wells is a city of managers, sales and office workers, and professionals.
-There are especially a lot of people living in Indian Wells who work in sales jobs (19.90%), management occupations (19.77%), and healthcare (8.35%).
+Indian Wells is a decidedly white-collar city, with fully 93.51% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Indian Wells is a city of managers, professionals, and sales and office workers.
+There are especially a lot of people living in Indian Wells who work in sales jobs (20.12%), management occupations (19.16%), and healthcare (10.75%).

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 11.60% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+Telecommuters are a relatively large percentage of the workforce: 13.25% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Another notable thing is that Indian Wells is a major vacation destination.
 Much of the city’s population is seasonal: many people own second homes and only live there part-time, during the vacation season.
 The effect on the local economy is that many of the businesses are dependent on tourist dollars, and may operate only during the high season.
 As the vacation season ends, Indian Wells’s population drops significantly, such that year-round residents will notice that the city is a much quieter place to live.

 The people who call Indian Wells home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Indian Wells residents report their race to be White, followed by Asian.
-Important ancestries of people in Indian Wells include Irish, German, Italian, and Polish.
+Important ancestries of people in Indian Wells include Irish, German, Italian, and French .